 Water that leaks through and around ceiling light fixtures fall into two broad categories: plumbing leaks or natural water leaks from rain or melting snow.
 Common sources within those categories:

 - Copper pipes that have burst or have developed pinhole leaks

 - Faulty pipe connectors that produce water leaks

 - Ill-fitting upstairs bathtub or shower drain assemblies

 - Leaking drainage pipes leading from tubs, showers, and sinks to the sewer stack

 - Rain leaking through exterior flashing around the chimney, skylights, or plumbing or venting protrusions in the roof.

 - Frozen, clogged gutters that form ice dams, forcing snowmelt under shingles and into the attic

 Permanent Repairs of Ceiling Leaks

 Once you have protected your home and located the source of the water leak, you have more breathing room to fix the leak permanently.

-- Replace copper pipes with plastic PEX pipes.
+- Replace leaky water pipes with new copper or PEX pipes.

 - Check on your shower or tub's overflow drain.

 - Remove the shower or tub drain assembly, clean out the old plumber's putty, and replace with new putty.